datalogism/Kastor/README.md

 ## 📝 Related publications

-### Kastor: Fine-Tuned Small Language Models for Shape-Based Active Relation Extraction
+### 1- Kastor: Fine-Tuned Small Language Models for Shape-Based Active Relation Extraction [PUBLISHED]
 :tada: Accepted at the Research Track of [ESWC 2025](https://2025.eswc-conferences.org/)

 If you use the code or cite our work, please reference this one as follows :